desmos-labs/desmos-contracts/docs/architecture/adr-001-poap-contract.md

-  "city": "city where the event will be taking place", "country": "country where the event will be taking place", "start_date": "Start date for your event", "end_date": "End date for your event", "expiry_date": "From this day onward, no attendees will be able to mint POAPs from your event", "year": <number>,
+  "city": "city where the event will be taking place", "country": "country where the event will be taking place", "start_date": "Start date for your event", "end_date": "End date for your event, no attendees will be able to mint POAPs from your event", "year": <number>,
   "event_url": "Event URL",
   "virtual_event": true or false,